 Bomboloni is an Italian doughnut, and after many failed attempts, I finally nailed it.
 This Bomboloni recipe is made with 100% sourdough and filled with Nutella or vanilla cream custard.
 Light and airy doughnuts in every bite!

 If you have tried my Berliner Doughnuts recipe before, then this naturally-leavened Bomboloni recipe might seem familiar.
 This version might seem like a lot of work, but the final product makes these doughnuts well worth the effort.
-Here is the link for the recipe and procedure – Homemade Berliner Doughnut; if you want to try first my yeasted doughnut recipe.
+Here is the link for the recipe and procedure – Homemade Berliner Doughnut; if you want to try my yeasted doughnut recipe first.

 My baking schedule